Modeling Language Evolution Using a Spin Glass Approach: Modeling Syntactic Evolution

 The model is applied to the most extensive available corpus of parametric syntax: the PCM dataset put together by Longobardi and collaborators \cite{longobardi2009evidence,ceolin2021boundaries}.
 It includes \(L=58\) languages from various families, each characterized by \(N=94\) syntactic parameters relative to the domain of nominal syntax.
-Each of the $58\times 94$ parameter values, denoted as \(\{S_{i}^{\mu}\}\), with \(i = 1, \ldots, N\) and \(\mu = 1, \ldots, L\), is either set to \(\{S_{i}^{\mu}\}=-1\) (default) or to \(\{S_{i}^{\mu}\}=+1\) (the {\em marked} value).
+Each parameter value, denoted as \(\{S_{i}^{\mu}\}\), with \(i = 1, \ldots, N\) and \(\mu = 1, \ldots, L\), is set, if the parameter can be defined in that language, to either \(\{S_{i}^{\mu}\}=-1\) (default) or to \(\{S_{i}^{\mu}\}=+1\) (the {\em marked} value).
 Note that our notation aims to bridge with the physics literature on spin systems, hence binary values are identified with {\em S}pins \cite{sherrington1975solvable}; and with that on associative memories, hence distinct language configurations are indexed by the symbol $\mu$ \cite{amit1989modeling}.
-We refrain from using the symbol $p$ for either the number of {\em p}arameters considered or, as in the associative memory literature, the number of distinct {\em p}atterns or configurations of values they are supposed to be able to express, and use $N$ and $L$ instead, respectively.
+We refrain from using the symbol $p$ for either the number of {\em p}arameters considered or, as in the associative memory literature, the number of distinct {\em p}atterns or configurations of values ($=$languages) they are supposed to be able to express, and use $N$ and $L$ instead, respectively.

 In the PCM database, many parameters can also take the value 0, or {\em undefined}, if they are made undefined or irrelevant by the values of other parameters hierarchically above them.
-Here, however, we identify the undefined with the default state.
-This is a simplification which may not be generally valid, and which we plan to remove in future studies.
-With such a simplification, each language is then assigned a binary list of syntactic parameter values.
+Here, we approach the issue of the undefined state in two different ways, as detailed below and in Sect.VI.
+Each language is then assigned a list of syntactic parameter values.
 The implications already limit the number of possible combinations the latter can take.
-Our goal is to study how the additional random couplings further affect changes in time of the binary vector associated with a community of speakers.
+Our goal is to study how the additional hidden couplings further affect changes in time of the vector of values associated with a community of speakers.